Hendrarinis/dsca-midoriya-izuku/README.md

-# dsca-midoriya-izuku
+# DSCA Batch Midoriya Izuku

-Notes and materials on DSCA by Bitlabs Academy
+This repository consists of notes, materials, and notebooks about Data Science Acceleration by Bitlabs Academy